top of page

 • The logistics are complicated, so make sure you understand how to get to the trailhead and back with enough time for the hike and trains.

-• Bring helmet (lots of rockfall and low hanging rocks), gloves and a small towel (for Onsen).
+• Bring a helmet (lots of rockfall and low hanging rocks), gloves and a small towel for the onsen.

 • Check the hut website to find out if the trail is already open and current conditions.
 It's the only reliable source in regards to snow level and if bridges have been repaired, landslides etc.